peacefulbelovedfish/TheConspiratorium/data/towns/belford/guilds/GildedShadows.md

 - **Role in the Guild:** Directs **guild enforcers**, sets traps, and manages **escape protocols**.

 ---

+## **Rumors About the Guild**
+- *"They say Garlo once killed a man just by staring at him.
+Don't ask me if it's true—I like my head attached."*
+- *"Ever noticed how the city guard never raids them?
+Someone’s getting paid off, that’s for damn sure."*
+- *"They got a vault down there.
+Not just gold—secrets.
+And some secrets are worth more than coin."*

 ## **Hooks & Plot Ideas**